Sudounkown/temperature-conversion/README.md

-Very simple project to convert tempratures ie degrees to celcius
+Very simple project to convert temperatures ie kelvin to celcius.